grantwinney/hide-comments-everywhere/README.md

 * Disqus
 * Livefyre
 * WordPress
-* Any other comment system where someone happened to assign the ID or class "comments" or "respond".
-Hopefully this doesn't hide anything unexpected, like some site that assigned the "comments" ID to the main content of their posts... please [let me know](https://github.com/grantwinney/hide-comments-everywhere/issues/new) if it does.
+* Loads of other comment systems and individual sites.
+If this is hiding anything unexpected, like some site that assigned the "comments" ID to the main content of their posts, then just [let me know](https://github.com/grantwinney/hide-comments-everywhere/issues/new) and I can make adjustments.

+### What doesn't it work with?

+Some sites, like Facebook and Instagram, use random element identifiers and class names that change often.
+It's difficult to manage them and takes a lot of time, so I've thrown in the towel on them.

+You might want to check out [Fluff Busting Purity](https://chrome.google.com/webstore/detail/fluff-busting-purity/nmkinhboiljjkhaknpaeaicmdjhagpep) for Facebook or [Antigram](https://chrome.google.com/webstore/detail/antigram-explore-blocker/igbheapdmolhhmmklmkfjjjncmhihfjh) for Instagram.
+I'm not sure if either blocks comments, but at least you can cut out a lot of time-sucking distractions.

 ## How does it work?